 New Year's Eve is not a very kid-friendly holiday by nature (what with the staying up late and toasting champagne), but spending it in Orlando is different.
 With Walt Disney World in its backyard, the place is pretty much entirely set up for children, even at 11:59 p.m. on the last day of the year.
 Fortunately for parents of youngsters, Orlando, Florida, offers plenty of programs to keep kids entertained (while the adults have a celebratory Prosecco) on New Year's Eve.

-Start the party off with a scrumptious special dinner at one of Walt Disney World's many top dining spots.
-Then see the new year in with the Magic Kingdom, Epcot, and Disney's Hollywood Studios sparkling under holiday lights.
-The park stays open until 2 a.m. if your kids are old enough for that special treat.
+Get the party started on December 31 with a special dinner at one of Walt Disney World's many top dining spots.
+Then, see the new year in with the Magic Kingdom and Disney's Hollywood Studios sparkling under holiday lights.
+The park stays open until 2 a.m. on this night (if your kids are old enough for that, of course).

-The Magic Kingdom offers a DJ dance party and early fireworks for younger kids.
+The Magic Kingdom offers a DJ dance party and early fireworks for younger kids, too.
 Swing over to Epcot for live music, fireworks, and the annual Around the World Showcase.

 Universal's CityWalk, the bustling retail and entertainment district adjacent to Universal Parks & Resorts, is where older kids and parents will want to hang out.
 EVE—the main NYE party—will feature gourmet food, signature drinks, and popular DJs.
 Teens will love the live music and spacious outdoor dance floor and you'll get some adult-style fun, too.
 It's win-win.
 The party starts at 8 p.m. on December 31 and doesn't stop until 2 a.m.